Users Overview

 LDAP user

-Require "Username" and "Authenticate by LDAP"
+Require "Username" and "Authentication mode: LDAP"

 Groups